jkunnum1/pythonGameSuite/README.md

 # pythonGameSuite
-Authors: William McLaughlin, S. Douglas Wehbe, Julie Kunnumpurath, John Henry Burns, Rebecca Trackman
+Authors:
+William McLaughlin  --  A 51
+S. Douglas Wehbe  --  A 52
+Julie Kunnumpurath  --  A 53
+John Henry Burns  --  A 52
+Rebecca Trackman  --  A 52

 This is a pygame suite where users can accumulate points by playing games such as slots, hangman, etc

 First game: Maze Flyer

+Third game: second Maze game

 Second game: Hangman

-Third game: second Maze game

 Fourth game: Guitar Hero